-ACCIPP requires the presence of an external libpcap compatible packet sniffer and an adequate network adapter in cases where real-time processing is deemed necessary. symlight, which is a library for implementing support vector machines, will be useful in Auto-Sensing Mechanism.
+ACCIPP requires the presence of an external libpcap compatible packet sniffer and an adequate network adapter in cases where real-time processing is deemed necessary.
 In addition to that, Qt library must be installed in order to have user interface functionality.